Mental Health and Burnout

 Signs of burnout include anxiety, irritability, disengagement, low mood, and exhaustion.

 Isolation and overwork are common risks for burnout.
 Service members are highly motivated and driven to complete their mission.
-It is hard to pull back – even temporarily – when we demand so much of ourselves, but we must.
+It's hard to pull back—even temporarily—when we demand so much of ourselves, but it's important to do so.

 How to battle burnout